chauhan-akash/data_exploration_python/README.md

 This repository has some workbooks showing
 1. Basic data exploration and plotting techniques - plotting different distributions
 2. Hypothesis testing - comparing means and proportions
-3. Bar plots with broken y axes to show outlier data
+3. Bar plots with broken y axes to show outlier data & heatmaps

  The datasets used in the workbooks are placed in the folder - data